2009 Ride: No. 12 Penske Racing Dodge

 2009 Primary Sponsors: Verizon (no logos), Star Trek (Richmond, Darlington)

 2009 Crew Chief: Roy McCauley

-Team Ranking: 3rd.
+Team Ranking: Third.
 When comparing Stremme’s performance last season to that of team leader Kurt Busch, it’s hard to believe the two could possibly race for the same organization.
-Though his other Penske Racing teammate, Sam Hornish, Jr, finished just four positions ahead of him in the point standings, Hornish scored more top 10 finishes last season (seven) than Stremme has in his entire Sprint Cup Series career (three).
+Though his other Penske Racing teammate, Sam Hornish Jr., finished just four positions ahead of him in the points standings, Hornish scored more top-10 finishes last season (seven) than Stremme has in his entire Sprint Cup Series career (three).

 2010 Outlook: At this point, 2010 does not look good for Stremme on the Cup level.
 Since being fired from Penske, there has been little news about his plans for the upcoming season as most Silly Season rides have already been filled.
 In October, Stremme mentioned he would be open to a Nationwide or Camping World Truck series ride if that’s what it took for him to continue to race, and that may be the only chance he has to hit the track when February comes.
 Rumors persist Rusty Wallace Inc. could be his new home if sponsorship materializes to put him behind the wheel of one of their Toyotas.

 Additionally, McCauley, Stremme’s former crew chief, has been replaced on the No. 12 by Jay Guy for the upcoming season.
 However, McCauley will remain with Penske Racing in some sort of leadership capacity.